10 Signs That Indicate That Your Partner Is a Pathological Liar

 2. They victimize themselves in every situation

 Some pathological liars search for sympathy, making themselves the victim with each challenge that comes their way.
-That can be a work project with a coworker, a disagreement with a neighbor, even dealing with creditors or landlords.
+That can be a work project with a coworker, a disagreement with a neighbor, or even dealing with creditors or landlords.

 The person is always the one put upon and taken advantage of, so those around them will feel sorry and provide advice.